demarez/demarez.github.io/_pages/home.md

 <p align="justify">
- I am a postdoc at California Institute of Technology, in the ocean physics group led by <a href=" https://jcallies.com/">Jörn Callies</a>.
-My current work focuses on the study of the spectral content of Sea Surface Height in the context of the upcoming SWOT mission.
-This work is funded by NASA and aims at giving more understanding on the dynamics of surface marine currents.
+I am a postdoc at the University of Iceland, working on the understanding and characterization of oceanic structures in the Icelandic Basin.
+This work is done under a Queen Margrethe’s and Vigdís Finnbogadóttir's fellowship in collaboration with Angel Ruiz-Angulo.
 </p>

 ## Study of surface oceanic turbulence